 In order to ensure your gift to Palmer Home for Children is eligible for a tax credit, you must apply for certification of the credit amount by submitting a form to the Mississippi Department of Revenue.
 Your gift will be certified within 30 business days based on the funds available in the tax credit fund.
 You will submit your certification with your state tax return to receive your credit.

 - Step 1: Complete the MSDOR application for tax credit allocation.
 Within 30 days of receipt, MSDOR shall send notification of allocation.

-- Step 2: Make a donation to Palmer Home for Children at www.palmerhome.org/donate to reduce up to 50% of your Mississippi tax liability to help hope grow for children in our care.
+- Step 2: Make a donation to Palmer Home at www.palmerhome.org/donate to reduce up to 50% of your Mississippi tax liability to help hope grow.

-- Step 3: Send verification of the contribution to the MSDOR.
+- Step 3: Send verification of the contribution to the Mississippi Department of Revenue.
 Verification must be received within 60 days of receipt of notification of allocation.

 Frequently Asked Questions

 This information is not intended to give tax advice.
 Please consult with your tax professional about your specific tax questions.

 Who is eligible to receive the Children’s Promise Act Tax Credit?

 A tax credit is available for voluntary cash contributions to an eligible charitable organization.
 The tax credit is only available to a taxpayer who is a business enterprise engaged in commercial, industrial or professional activities and operating as a corporation, limited liability company, partnership, or sole proprietorship.

 The credit is allowed against income tax, insurance premium tax, and insurance premium retaliatory tax.
 A contribution to an eligible charitable organization used for the Eligible Charitable Business Contribution Tax Credit cannot be used for the Charitable Business Contribution Tax Credit or Foster Care Charitable Tax Credit.